T1taniumF0rge-Industries-Inc/Software/Programs.md

 [**OptiFine for Minecraft:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/OptiFine%20(for%20Minecraft))

 Ain't no way I'm doing it for every version.
-Just go into the folder with your desired version and install from the *.JAR file.
-Note that this requires Java Runtime Environment (JRE), which you can download from our *InstallerSoft* category.
+Just go into the folder with your desired version and install from the *.jar file.
+Note that this requires Java Runtime Environment (JRE), which you can download from our *InstallerSoft* category - Okmeque1

 [**Paladium Launcher (Minecraft Server):**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Paladium%20Launcher%20(Minecraft%20Server))